My Main Page with Links to My Other

 bizarre to be worth conquering.
 We let

-dogs lick our faces, yet go all out to avoid slightly dirtying our shoes.
+dogs lick our faces, yet avoid slightly dirtying our shirts.
 We

 anthropomorphize inanimate objects.
-We act as if automobiles were our royalty.
+We act as if automobiles were royalty.

-We know how many times Roseanne Barr has been married, yet could not guess how
+We know how many times Roseanne Barr married, yet could not guess how

 many million people died of infectious diseases last year.
 We are loyal to

-evildoers within our groups even when those evildoers annihilate many of us.
+evil individuals within our groups, even when those evildoers annihilate us.
 We

-waste the great commodity of time as if it were nothing, yet get excited
+waste the great commodity of time, yet get agitated

-because one method of wasting time is slightly more profane than other methods
+because one method of wasting time is slightly worse than other methods

 of wasting time.
 We treat ordinary folks in arbitrary out-groups as if they

 were slime.
-We treat powerful evildoers in out-groups with respect merely
+We treat powerful individuals in out-groups with respect merely

 because of their power.
 We respect people in proportion to their fame, looks,